ParkPal Case study header - three mobile screens of the app ParkPal

 • Local economic impact

-• Opportunity to integrate historical or educational content with practical information
+• Integrate educational content with practical information

 Interviews